Mbed-TLS/mbedtls/docs/architecture/psa-driver-interface.md

 Should the core guarantee that the output buffer size has the size indicated by the applicable buffer size macro (which may be an overestimation)?

+### Partial computations in drivers

+#### Substitution points

+Earlier drafts of the driver interface had a concept of _substitution points_: places in the calculation where a driver may be called.
+Some hardware doesn't do the whole calculation, but only the “main” part.
+This goes both for transparent and opaque drivers.
+Some common examples:

+* A processor that performs the RSA exponentiation, but not the padding.
+The driver should be able to leverage the padding code in the core.
+* A processor that performs a block cipher operation only for a single block, or only in ECB mode, or only in CTR mode.
+The core would perform the block mode (CBC, CTR, CCM, ...).

+This concept, or some other way to reuse portable code such as specifying inner functions like `psa_rsa_pad` in the core, should be added to the specification.

 ### Key management

 #### Mixing drivers in key derivation